Mali Obomsawin is a bassist, vocalist, songwriter and composer. She is a citizen of Odanak First Nation.

 BACKGROUND

 Obomsawin’s stunning 2022 debut Sweet Tooth received international acclaim and was named best of the year by GRAMMY.com, JazzTimes, NPR and more.
 Sweet Tooth’s success brought Obomsawin’s touring band to major venues and festivals across the US and Canada, and landed her a triple-feature in the soundtrack of FX’s hit series Reservation Dogs.
-Mali’s sophomore album “Greatest Hits” by her rock project Deerlady (with Magdalena Abrego) was released in 2024, which NPR’s Lars Gotrich called a “headbang while you weep” record.
-It was voted best of the year by Stereogun and NPR.
+Mali’s sophomore album “Greatest Hits” by Deerlady (with Magdalena Abrego) was released in 2024.
+NPR’s Lars Gotrich called a “headbang while you weep” record, and it was voted best of the year by Stereogun and NPR.
 In December 2024, Mali’s score on the award winning National Geographic documentary Sugarcane (dir. by Julian Brave Noisecat and Emily Kassie) was released by Hollywood Records, and the film was nominated for the Academy Awards’ “Best Documentary Feature” in 2025.